 When we got our food, we understood why.
 My 120 rand ($8.50 US) pork belly was the best thing I’ve eaten since arriving in South Africa.
 And Kim, who “doesn’t usually like Greek food,” was won over.

 After dinner, we went back to our crappy Airbnb that at least had good WiFi to plan our trip… and start writing this post.

 Our Take on Joburg

-Taking into account that we only spent 24 hours in Johannesburg, here’s our take:
+Taking this all with a grain of salt given that we only spent 24 hours in Johannesburg, here’s our take on the city:

 It’s pretty much the opposite of Cape Town for better (rarely) and for worse (mostly).

 - Cape Town has mountains in the middle of it.
 Johannesburg has big pits.